redhat-sap/redhat-sap.github.io/README.md

 ## How can I participate?

-Please join this community, use these roles, playbooks and utilities or just leave your feedback and wishes for development [here](https://github.com/redhat-sap/redhat-sap.github.io/issues)
+Please join this community, use these roles, playbooks and utilities or just leave your feedback and wishes for development [here](https://github.com/redhat-sap/redhat-sap.github.io/issues) by opening a new issue.